-Some of our favourite attractions are the KL Bird Park which was home to literally thousands of gorgeous birds and we were also able to take in the incredible gardens.
-The Batu Caves is another favourite that is worth the journey just out of the city.
+Some of our favourite attractions are the KL Bird Park which was home to literally thousands of gorgeous birds, and we were also able to take in the incredible gardens.
+The Batu Caves is another favourite that is worth the journey just on the outskirts of the city.

 Within the city, the famous Petronas Towers is definitely a sight, though not for the faint of heart!
 Viewing at sunset is a must and one that you won’t forget in a hurry.

-The food was a highlight of the trip with Chinatown and Jalan Alor Food Street really serving up some incredible food that you just can’t get anywhere else and so cheap!
-In the evening, we really enjoyed Changkat Bukit Bintang Street with it’s array of bars and nightlife to entertain well into the night.
+The food was a highlight of the trip with Chinatown and Jalan Alor Food Street really serving up some incredible food that you just can’t get anywhere else and for such a cheap price!
+In the evening, we really enjoyed Changkat Bukit Bintang Street with its array of bars and nightlife to entertain well into the night.

 It’s such an easy city to get around and, with so much to see and do, all you have to do is decide what to see in KL on your trip.

 I hope you have as much fun in Kuala Lumpur as we have.

 Looking for the ultimate Malaysia Itinerary Planner for your trip?
 Click here to get it now!